Bee, thou art sick

 Bees will not benefit from merchandised badges and shirts like the panda did/does; the bee is not cute, and does not look like a made-up teddy bear.
 Nor is the bee majestic and noble like endangered tigers, or endearing like our misguided kakapo.
 I’m not saying that we should give up hope, only that bees are a hard sell.
 Even the iconic buzzy bee toy doesn’t seem to have fostered positive feelings towards the little honey-makers.

-As I was sitting outside the R.S.C. with my ten-month-old son, sad for bees in general, a wasp landed on the elbow of a cafĂ© worker.
+As I was sitting outside the R.S.C. with my ten-month-old son, sad for bees in general, a wasp landed on the elbow of a café worker.
 He swiped at it warily, backing away—nasty stinging pain-bringer.
 Wasps have their place in the ecosystem too, but for now the bee wins the supreme prize for being worthy of our sympathy.
 Wasps are just nasty.

 Seeing the solo bee resting on Victoria’s boot made me feel a little more positive about humankind’s chances.
 The bees are still okay.
 Then I thought that maybe it was just a big blowfly.
 No, on closer inspection it was definitely a bee.
-But it wasn’t going to preserve the natural balance of the environment and pollinate New Zealand on brown suede, so I gently waved my hand near it and it fell off the boot, on to the ground
+But it wasn’t going to preserve the natural balance of the environment and pollinate New Zealand on brown suede, so I gently waved my hand near it and it fell off the boot, on to the ground… and started to die.
+Bee, thou art sick.
+The abdomen pumped backwards and forwards, slower, and slower… then stopped.
+We’re doomed.

 Yes, it was only one bee, and its demise didn’t prove anything, but it was a symbol.
 This little harbinger of ill health had buzzed its last buzz.
 The bees aren’t all right.